SHOW US YOUR SMILE - $50 CREDIT FOR EACH REFERRAL

-Crowns are made of porcelain, partly or entirely, or a glass-like substance similar to porcelain.
-Crowns made of a mixture of materials are also available.
+Crowns are made of porcelain and/or zirconia, materials that are both strong a remarkably lifelike.
 The substances used for crowns resemble the color and shade of your regular teeth so that onlookers won’t tell the difference.
 These ceramic materials reflect light just like normal teeth to give you a shiny smile.
-It is particularly important for the front teeth to have an adequate appearance since they feature prominently.
+It is particularly important for the front teeth to have a highly cosmetic appearance since they feature prominently when you smile.

 The primary procedure for crowns involves two appointments.
 During the first, we place a temporary crown until the permanent crown is done, and we call you in for the second one in which we place it.

-We also offer a procedure that allows you to get a crown installed in one appointment instead of two.
+Because of the digital systems available in our office, we also offer a procedure that allows you to get a crown installed in one appointment instead of two!
 This procedure takes a few hours, but it allows you to forego the temporary crown and skip the waiting period because we craft and place your new crown all in one visit.

 Longevity of Crowns

 Your crowns require proper oral care in the form of daily brushing and flossing.
 Also, remember to eat a balanced diet.
-Refrain from eating hard food, chewing objects like ice and pens, and using your teeth to open the plastic packaging and things of that nature.
-If you take good care of your crowns, they can last for the rest of your life.
+Refrain from eating hard food, chewing hard objects like ice and pens, and using your teeth to open the plastic packaging and things of that nature.
+If you take good care of your crowns, they can last for many years.

 Your newly crowned tooth might feel a bit sensitive or uncomfortable as the anesthesia is wearing off.
 In such cases, we often prescribe a special kind of toothpaste that reduces sensitivity.
-Also, contact us if you suffer pain when biting down, as this may indicate that the crown is placed too high on your tooth.
+Also, contact us if you suffer pain when biting down, as this may indicate that the crown needs to be adjusted.

-Contact us if one of your crowns feels loose or comes out.
-In the case of the latter, clean the tooth and the crown.
+Contact us immediately if one of your crowns feels loose or comes out.